 5end

-It will cause it hard to predict which type will be returned, and we need to write more test cases to confirm it.
+It will cause it hard to predict which type will be returned, and you need to write more test cases to confirm it.

 Conclusion